 will retain your information for as long as you have an active relationship with MSSC (Marine Society and Sea Cadets).
 If you cease to have an active relationship with us or request to receive no further contact, we may retain some basic information in order to avoid sending you unwanted materials in the future, and to ensure that we do not accidentally duplicate information.

 If you volunteer with us, we will retain a limited amount of personal information when you leave – this will be name, date of birth, unit(s) attended, attendance records and qualifications and any safeguarding files.
 This is for law enforcement purposes for the prevention or detection of crime and will only be provided to third parties under a legal authority.
-Cadet data will be retained for two years from leaving cadets, unless you volunteer with Sea Cadets during this period.
+Cadet data will be retained for two years from leaving cadets, unless you volunteer with Sea Cadets during this period or there is a safeguarding concern.

 In order to allow us to process an online donation you will need to provide your email address, so that we can provide you with follow up information and payment details.
 If you are completing a Gift Aid declaration, we are required by law to obtain details of your home address for HMRC gift aid reclaim and in order to set up the mandate successfully.